walles/theminator/README.md

 # TODO

+- Make sure all background colors are close to the requested one, not just in intensity but also in hue.
+Ask for a red background and see what happens.
 - Generate UI theme
 - Generate matching syntax theme
 - How to add Semantic Highlighting to our theme?
 Sounds easy.
 Any reason not to?